cs1302uga/cs1302-gallery/README.md

 likely make your copy of the project publicly visible.
 Please follow the instructions contained in the
-[How to Download the Project](#how-to-download-the-project) section below in order to do your development on nike.
+[How to Download the Project](#how-to-download-the-project) section below in order to do your development on odin.
 Furthermore, you must adhere to the copyright notice and licensing information at the bottom of this document.

 ## Updates